No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites

 Peak of Popularity: 2002

 Still hungry for more information about the past of the online Simpsons community?
-Well, you must be horribly bored, but check out the below pages anyway.
+Well, you must be horribly bored, but check out these pages.

-A brief history regarding the battle between FOX Legal and Simpsons webmasters, including a list of sites hit by FOX over the years.
+A brief history regarding the battle between 20th Century Fox and Simpsons webmasters, including a list of sites hit by Fox over the years.

 The Simpsons Archive: Guide To The Simpsons On The Net

-Written by Adam Wolf and Eric Wirtanen, these pages trace the history of the community from the early 1990's to the present day.
-Includes an almost-complete list of sites that were ordered to cease and desist by FOX.
+These pages trace the history of the community from the early 1990s to the present day.
+Includes an almost-complete list of sites that were ordered to cease and desist by Fox.